ryjen/ryjen.github.io/content/post/rubber-ducking.md

 After a while, the manager becomes hardened as their job position becomes threatened.

-Anyone trying to discuss programming problems become a part of the resistance, and thus told to **go tell it to a rubber duck in the bathtub, because that is what that stuff makes me want to do**.
+Anyone trying to discuss programming problems becomes a part of the resistance, and thus told to **go tell it to a rubber duck in the bathtub, because that is what that stuff makes me want to do**.

 ### Scenario 3:  The newbie